sphinx-contrib/stuffcounter/doc/index.rst

 ..
-Stuff Counter documentation master file, created by sphinx-quickstart on Wed Oct 17 22:55:33 2018.
+Stuff Counter documentation main file, created by sphinx-quickstart on Wed Oct 17 22:55:33 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.